Andre Soukhamthath: XFC

 Soukhamthath faced José Alberto Quiñónez at XFC 44 on May 28, 2021.
 He lost the bout via unanimous decision.

 CES MMA

 Soukhamthath headlined CES MMA 66 against Diego Silva on March 4, 2022.
 He lost the bout via unanimous decision.
 After the bout, Soukhamthath placed his gloves in the middle of the cage and announced his retirement from MMA.

+Global Fight League

+On December 11, 2024, it was announced that Soukhamthath was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Personal life

-Andre and his wife Jamie have had three children; their firstborn – LeAndre – had epidermolysis bullosa and passed away at the age of nine months.
+Andre and his wife Jamie have had three children; their firstborn – LeAndre – had epidermolysis bullosa and died at the age of nine months.